 The English skills portion of LEAD focuses on increasing your ability to effectively use language patterns often found in legal reading and writing.
 Through focus on writing, vocabulary, grammar, note taking, and listening, you will grow your comprehension abilities to help maximize your legal study experience.
+Excursions to local legal sites provide an incredible opportunity to practice speaking and listening skills in real-world settings.

 This section of LEAD prepares you for a better understanding of legal course content.
 Highlights include: